 We have easily accessible and dedicated video conferencing facilities (ViCo-suites) in our offices.
 In addition, all of our qualified patent attorneys have the relevant IT equipment to enable them to conduct a ViCo hearing while working from home.
 Using trusted IT and internal procedures and processes, we are able to communicate effectively with EPO officials and set up confidential “real-time” communication channels with clients.

 The EPO uses Skype for Business or Zoom to host oral proceedings.
 Both are compatible with Windows, Mac, iOS, and Android and available for download at no cost from the respective app websites.
-Zoom is intended for use in proceedings involving multiple opponents and/or where simultaneous interpretation is required.
+Zoom is intended for use in opposition and appeal proceedings.

 Oral proceedings held by ViCo will be scheduled with a start-time in Central European Time, typically 9am CET.
 If requested in advance, the EPO may agree to slightly revised start-times in order to accommodate the different time-zones that attendees are located in.

 Typical proceedings – what to expect

 Prior to the date of the oral proceedings, the EPO requests confirmation of contact details for the representative and other attendee(s) including a contact email address.
 A calendar invitation is then issued to the attendee(s) including the Skype for Business or Zoom link.

 At the scheduled start-time for the oral proceedings, all attendees should join the virtual meeting room via the link in the calendar invitation.